 I heard someone joke about going to the local thrift store the day after Christmas to donate the just-unwrapped and unwanted bounty of gifts.
 Yes, we definitely have a collective problem with too much stuff (and too much waste), which is just one of the reasons why it’s great to give experience gifts or contributions to good causes in the recipient’s name.
 But sometimes the best gift really does come in a package you can hand to your loved one for opening.
 For gift-giving that’s more meaningful, ’tis the season to:

 When you buy items from thrift stores or auction sites that benefit nonprofits, your dollars support their work.
-A few favorites even have online shops, including Goodwill and Housing Works.
-Also, sites like Bidding for Good offer products that benefit a variety of organizations.
+A few favorites even have online shops, including Housing Works.
+When you shop on smile while logged in to Amazon Smile, you can choose a nonprofit to receive a small portion of sales.
+Also, sites like Bidding for Good offer products and experiences that benefit a variety of organizations.

 Be a maker.

 Homemade gifts, including food and personal care items, are twice as nice.
 Extra touches: attach a recipe for the recipient and consider a vintage glass jar, container, or tin that can be reused.
 (Here are some DIY ideas.)

 Put another way: give tasty edibles.
 Choose locally grown produce, sweet treats, and other items for out-of-the-ordinary dining experiences at home.
 First stop: food vendors at your local farmers’ market.
 A farmers’ market basket or bag with fresh and local produce and a cook book is a perfect gift.
 My grandmother always said, “Food is love.”